Date: Tue 3 Oct 2023 Time: 1800-2100 BST (UK Time). Venue: Online via Zoom

 - A yoga practice giving you a sample lesson plan

-This event will be recorded for participants.
+This event will be recorded for participants together with additional support material.

 “I have attended all Mindfulness Yoga classes run by Charlotte Kahn for Parkinson’s Care and Support UK.
 Charlotte's thoughtful and inclusive approach encourages me and other Parkinson's patients to take part in her exercise class which she runs every week.
 Her key starting point each session is for us to take care as we do the exercises, ensuring that we are 'mindful' of what we feel, of what comes up for us and avoiding risk.
 There is a mutual awareness in my colleagues of the benefit we derive from the classes and our health improvement as we tackle this disease.
 We notice how she adapts her session each week showing us she is 'mindful' of the world around us and of the impact of her teaching.”